deletebot/XSTerminate/README.md

 * password: the bitcointalk password (remove or make null for getpass)
 * topic: the bitcointalk topic number found in the topic url
 * lusers: the luser blacklist with one luser name per line
+* activity: users must have this minimal activity to post
 * sleep: be nice to bitcointalk by sleeping between thread reloads
 * cookiefile: the file wherein cookies are stored
 * debug: prints debug output if set to "true";
   omit or set to false if unwanted

-The settings "sleep" and "debug" can be changed in the config file while the bot is live and the bot will adjust its behavior upon the next reload of the thread messages.
+The settings "activity", "sleep", "debug" can be changed in the config file while the bot is live and the bot will adjust its behavior upon the next reload of the thread messages.